WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Let’s talk about community support.

-There are tons of forums, tutorials, and meetups.
+There are numerous forums, tutorials, and meetups available.
 You’re never really alone while using WordPress.
 Got a question?
 Someone has probably answered it already.
 This robust community means you can find solutions quickly.
 It’s like having a bunch of knowledgeable friends at your side.

 Performance-wise, WordPress can be customized to meet your speed needs.

-While it can be resource-heavy, using managed hosting services and caching plugins can vastly improve loading times.
+While it can be resource-intensive, utilizing managed hosting services and caching plugins can significantly improve loading times.
 Users appreciate a quick, responsive site, which can help keep visitors engaged.
 High bounce rates?
 Not on your watch!

 WordPress might feel like a heavy toolbox compared to Grav CMS, which emphasizes simplicity.
 The advantage?
 That toolbox is packed!
-You can craft a site tailored to your vision, no matter how complex.
+You can craft a site tailored to your vision, regardless of its complexity.

 And we can’t overlook the e-commerce capabilities.